symmetryinvestments/clrbridge/README.md

 * [test/tests](test/tests)
 * [test/unit](test/unit)

-Currently ClrBridge supports calling static methods with primitive types and enum types.
+Currently ClrBridge supports calling methods with primitive types and enum types.
 The development strategy is to translate mscorlib, but translating the whole thing requires full support, so the code generator skips unsupported constructs during this initial stage of development.
 As more functionality gets added, the features that are currently skipped will be enabled and unit tests added along the way.

 # How it Works